On the power quantum computation over real Hilbert spaces: Real simulation

 \subsection{Single party}

 It is a well known result that any quantum circuit can be simulated over a real Hilbert space by using one additional qubit.
 The basic idea is to store the 2-dimensional real vector space represented by a complex number in a 2-dimensional real vector space corresponding to the additional qubit added to the circuit.
-It is quite easy to derive the transformation needed to take states and gates over a complex Hlibert spaces to states and gates over real Hilbert space.
-Here we will use a somewhat non-obvious derivation that will be helpful later.
-This derivation is based on that of \cite{McKague:2011:Generalized-Sel}.
+It is quite easy to derive the transformation needed to take states and gates over a complex Hilbert spaces to states and gates over real Hilbert space.

-Consider a state $\ket{\psi}$ on some complex Hilbert space.
-We may operate on it using some unitary gate $U$ and finally measure it according to some Hermitian observable $M$, obtaining an expected value $\bra{\psi}U^{\dagger}M U \ket{\psi}$.
-We obtain the same expected value if we complex conjugate $\ket{\psi}$, $U$ and $M$:

-Now suppose that we take a coherent mixture of the original circuit and its complex conjugate.
-That is, we start with a state